Worthy Down Aerodrome

 All the bomber squadrons based at Worthy Down flew throughout the war and distinguished themselves with honour.
 Bomber Command started the conflict with outmoded aircraft and flawed tactics.
 Losses were high, and results were disappointing.
 It was not until Harris took over in February 1942 that the tide started to turn, and the Command began to meet its full potential.
 An advocate of night bombing, Harris knew the risks of daylight raids where enemy fighters would be present.
 His many hours of night flying at Worthy Down helped to mould the tactics used many years later in the Command's strategic bombing campaign over Europe.
 A problematic, strong-minded character, but without him and his subordinates, the war's course could have been very different.

 In April 1938, Worthy Down transferred from Bomber to Coastal Command's No. 17 (Training) Group.
 The first units to arrive were Avro Ansons of Nos.
 206(GR), 220(GR) and 233 (GR) Squadron for exercises with HMS Centurion (King George V class battleship) during July.
-Also moving in the Hawker Nimrods and Hawker Ospreys of No. 800(F) Squadron and some trial Gloster Gladiators.
+Also moving in the Hawker Nimrods and Ospreys of No. 800(F) Squadron and some trial Gloster Gladiators.
 In November 1938, No. 803 Squadron formed with Blackburn Skua fighter/dive bombers.

 |